magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Static Models:** These are 3D objects that remain stationary in a space.
 Assets such as 3D geometry and textures are linked to static model components to define their appearance.

 * **Skeletal Models:** CSP supports skeletal meshes, which include a rigged skeleton structure for animation.
-The Skeletal Animation data is stored within the same .glb file as the skeletal mesh.
-Unlike traditional animation systems, CSP does not support keyframe animation on transforms.
-Instead, skeletal animation relies entirely on the rig structure within the mesh file.

 * **Sound Components:** Sound components enable audio interactions within a space.
-These components use Asset Ids to reference sound files stored in blob storage.

-* **Script Components:** Interactive elements, such as buttons, often use scripts that interact with assets to define their behavior.
+* **Script Components:** Interactive elements, such as buttons, often use scripts that interact with assets to define behavior.

 ## Querying for Assets